 Man is an insatiable being.
 And I am just one of a kind.

-Counting on my last few hours as a workawayer, with a beautiful family (whom I stayed with, for the past 2 weeks), in the far-out corners in Germany, as I sat down to ponder upon a question I was asked, at the dinner table half an hour ago, I wonder why I move so frequently.
+Counting on the last few hours of my stay with a beautiful family in Rome (that was my home for almost 2 weeks) as I sat down to ponder upon a question I was asked, at the dinner table half an hour ago, I wonder why I move so frequently.

-I mean why is it when other people are busy making money, and raising families, I act as a clueless nomad.
-A person who hasn’t had experienced the comfort of a permanent dwelling as he grew up to be a man.
+I mean why is it when other people around me are busy sorting their lives and raising families, I act like a clueless nomad.
+A person who hasn’t experienced the comfort of a permanent dwelling as he grew up to be a man.

-So why am I so restless, so unsatisfied, and bitten by the idea of ceaseless travelling?
+Why am I so restless, so unsatisfied, and bitten by the idea of ceaseless traveling?

 The Joy In What’s Fleeting

-When I ponder upon the possibilities of my unquenchable travel thirst, I realise that perhaps I am looking for a world with no flaws, where harmony only reigns, a Shangri-la (if you’d like to put it that way) that perhaps does not exist at all.
-Yet I’m seeking it, and in the process, getting hooked, with every passing day, with the idea of finding joy in what’s fleeting.
+When I ponder upon the reasons of my unquenchable travel thirst, I realize that I am always on the move because I am looking for a world with no flaws, where harmony only reigns, a Shangri-la (if you’d like to put it that way) that perhaps does not exist at all.
+Yet I’m seeking it, and in the process, I am enjoying every day getting hooked to the moments and the people I meet.
+And those people and moments are my sources of energy and of continuous learning.

-The joy in what’s fleeting, as I like to put it, is the best of all joys.
-Though some may find it as a symptom of irresponsibility, or of running away from the bigger picture in life, I see it as a moment of undefined possibilities.
+And until I don’t find that (I am not sure if I ever will!)
+I will stay footloose, because if nothing else, I find the joy in what’s fleeting as the best of all joys.
+Though some may find it as a symptom of irresponsibility, or of running away from the bigger picture in life, I see it as moments of possibilities.

 If I don’t like a place, or even if I do, I like the idea of leaving it behind and finding a more perfect, or an equally beautiful version of it, somewhere else!